Savannah Speech & Hearing Center

 Diamond Rashad, OTR/L

-Diamond Rashad is a Savannah native and an occupational therapist with five years of experience in sensory integration, pediatric feeding, and working with children as well as adolescents with neurodevelopmental and neurological disorders.
-She received her masters of health science in occupational therapy from Augusta University in 2016, and her doctorate of occupational therapy (specialty in pediatrics) from Rocky Mountain University of Health Professions in 2019.
-She is trained in the Sequential Oral-Sensory to Feeding Approach and has taken several courses in neurodiversity affirming approach for autistic children and children with ADHD.
+Diamond Rashad is a Savannah native and an occupational therapist with eight years of experience in sensory integration, pediatric feeding therapy, lactation support, and working with children as well as adolescents with neurodevelopmental and neurological disorders.
+She received her Master of Health Science in occupational therapy from Augusta University in 2016, and her Doctorate of Occupational Therapy (specialty in pediatrics) from Rocky Mountain University of Health Professions in 2019.
+She is trained in DIR Floortime, Sequential Oral-Sensory to Feeding Approach and has taken several courses in CLASI Ayres Sensory Integration, and neurodiversity affirming approaches for autistic children and children with ADHD.
 She enjoys spending time with family, traveling with loved ones, and spends time volunteering in perinatal/maternal mental health with Postpartum Support International as a local coordinator for the Savannah Area.

 Pediatric Occupational Therapist

-Heather Wilkey is a Savannah native and has been practicing occupational therapy for the past year working in the pediatric community with experience in neurodevelopmental and neurological disorders, sensory integration, and sensory feeding.
+Heather Wilkey is a Savannah native and has been working in the pediatric community with experience in neurodevelopmental and neurological disorders, sensory integration, and sensory feeding.
 She received her Master of Science in Occupational Therapy from Milligan University December of 2021.
-She values her roll and ability to watch a child make progress and appreciates being able to celebrate each victory.
+She values her role and ability to watch a child make progress and appreciates being able to celebrate each victory.
 She is eager to grow and learn through continued research, collaborating with healthcare professionals, training courses, but mostly new experiences!
 She enjoys spending time with family and friends, exercising, walking her puppy, and taking the boat out for a cruise.

 Jennifer Jones PT, DPT, PCS